There is a great deal of confusion regarding skin tests for hair services.

 I will attempt to clarify the issue here.

-If a reaction ( itching, redness or swelling) around the test area does occur then the colouring procedure cannot be carried out as the risk of allergic reaction is too great and you the customer should seek medical advice about the colouring of your hair.
+If a reaction (itching, redness or swelling) around the test area does occur then the colouring procedure cannot be carried out as the risk of allergic reaction is too great and you the customer should seek medical advice about the colouring of your hair.

-It should be said that allergic reactions are rare, considering that Millions of people all over the world use hair colourants without experiencing any unwanted effects.
-In the UK, around 100 million hair colourant applications are carried out every year in homes and salons.
+No, allergic reactions are rare, considering that Millions of people all over the world use hair colourants without experiencing any unwanted effects.
+In the UK alone, around 100 million hair colourant applications are carried out every year in homes and salons.
 Hair colourants are one of the most thoroughly studied consumer products on the market and their safety is supported by a wealth of scientific research.
-In fact, allergic reaction to hair colourants is much rarer than allergic reaction to food.
+In fact, allergic reaction to hair colourants is much rarer than an allergic reaction to food.

-If someone has the potential to react to PPD, they may not react the first time they encounter PPD.
+Anyone who has the potential to react to PPD may not react the first time they encounter it.
 However, the early exposures will prime their immune system which may then over-react when they encounter PPD again.
 Their immune system essentially mistakes PPD for an invader and retains a memory of it.
 When that substance is met again, it is the over-reaction of the immune system rather than the ingredient itself that causes the damage.

 Not everyone has that potential to develop an allergy.
 Those who have the potential will, sooner or later, produce an allergic reaction if they continue to be exposed to PPD.